artium-team/lumina/README.md

 ## How to make a game with Lumina

 ### Setup
-Download `lumina.js`, add this tag to your HTML:
+Download `lumina.js`, and add this tag to your HTML:

 ```html
     <script src="../src/lumina.js"></script>